cnm13ryan/inspect_agents/docs/design/open-questions.md

 - Exit criteria: docs updated; code snippets use `settings.*`.

 <details>
-<summary>⚠️ Still Open — Requires Decision</summary>
+<summary>✅ Answer Found in Implementation</summary>

-**Finding**: The Environment reference is comprehensive, but it doesn’t surface `settings.py` as the canonical API for env parsing.
+**Finding**: The Environment reference now includes an “Environment & Settings API” section that points to the centralized helpers and API docs.
-**Evidence**: `docs/reference/environment.md` covers flags/behavior; no explicit “Environment & Settings API” section referencing `inspect_agents.settings`.
+**Evidence**: `docs/reference/environment.md` adds a section with guidance and a link to the API page (L177–L185).
+API page exists at `docs/api/settings.md` with autogenerated entries.
-**Conclusion**: Add the suggested doc section and cross‑links.
+**Conclusion**: Documentation touchpoint complete; code should prefer `inspect_agents.settings`.

 </details>